-RESERVE THIS DATE!
 April 30.
+Arbor Day

-Arbor Day Coming Soon . . . from 11-2 FACULTY vs. WAA GAME TREE PLANTING PSTC BAND CONCERT Have a Picnic
+Coming Soon . . . from 11-2

+FACULTY vs. WAA GAME

+TREE PLANTING

+PSTC BAND CONCERT Have a Picnic

-Kappa Delta Pi Auction April 26
+Kappa Delta Pi

+Auction April 26

-The annual auction of the National Honor Society, Kappa Delta Pi, will be held in our college cafeteria on April 26, at 11 o'clock and will last for about an hour Co-chairmen are Joan O'Brien and Marcia Whipple.
-Mr. Weidner has graciously consented to be the auctioneer again this year which will assure everyone of not only an exciting, but an amusing time Another attraction will be the "Surprise Packages" donated by the faculty members!
+The annual auction of the National Honor Society, Kappa Delta Pi, will be held in our college

-Items to be auctioned are now on display in the main corridor showcase in Hunziker Hall, and include such articles as guest towels, ash trays, pictures, vases, and jewelry.
-The purpose of this auction is to raise funds for the Scholarship Fund.
+cafeteria on April 26, at 11 o'clock

+and will last for about an hour

+Co-chairmen are Joan O'Brien and

+Marcia Whipple, Mr. Weidner has

+graciously consented to be the

+auctioneer again this year which

+will assure everyone of not only

+an exciting, but an amusing time

+Another attraction will be the "Surprise Packages" donated by

+Items to be auctioned are now

+on display in the main corridor

+include such articles as guest

+towels, ash trays, pictures, vases,

+and jewelry.
+The purpose of this

+auction is to raise funds for the

+Recently members of Kappa

+the faculty members!

+Scholarship Fund.